pvdabeel/prolog/Documentation/Tests/README.md

 This test case is a variation of test03 where the self-dependency is in the runtime scope (RDEPEND) instead of compile-time.
 The 'os-1.0' package lists itself as a runtime dependency.
+Runtime self-dependencies are trivially satisfied (a package provides itself once built) and are silently resolved by both Portage and portage-ng.

-**Expected:** The prover should take a cycle-break assumption for os-1.0's runtime dependency on itself, yielding a verify step in the proposed plan.
-Note that Gentoo emerge is less strict about runtime self-dependencies and may not report circular dependencies in this case.
+**Expected:** The prover should produce a clean plan with all four packages and no cycle-break assumptions or verify steps.
+Gentoo emerge also handles runtime self-dependencies silently.

 ![test04](test04/test04.svg)